JuPfu/beck-view-digitalize/README.md

 1. Set the environment variable `BLINKA=1` for your operating system (refer to the [Blinka installation instructions](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/setup)).
 2. Driver installation
-   - For Windows, install the FT232H driver use [Zadig](#zadig).
+   - For Windows, install the FT232H driver by means of [Zadig](#zadig).
    - For macOS, install the [libusb library via brew](#libusb).

-A detailed installation description can be found in the following chapters.
+The next chapters give some background about the libraries used and some detailed installation instructions in case of problems.

 ### Detailed Installation Instructions